enst80/mediawiki-extensions-Auth_remoteuser/README.md

             return MyOwnAuthorizer::authenticate( $username, $password )
                 ? $username : null;
         };

-* If you are using other SessionProvider extensions besides this one, you have to specify their significance by using an ascending priority:

-        $wgAuthRemoteuserPriority = 50; // default

-        $wgAuthRemoteuserPriority = SessionInfo::MAX_PRIORITY;

 * When you need to process your environment variable value before it can be used as an identifier into the wiki username list, for example to strip